Excel 2019: Replace the Comma Style in Book.xltx

 - In the Style box that appears, type a descriptive name for your style, such as CommaGood.

 - If you only want to apply the Number format, unselect the checkboxes for Alignment, Font, Border, Fill, and Protection.

 New styles appear at the top of the Cell Styles gallery, and you now have one-click access to the CommaGood style.

-Any cell style added using this method applies only to the current workbook, making this tip almost useless.
+Any cell style modified using either method applies only to the current workbook, making this tip nearly useless.